Last updated in February 2022.

 Improper technique while dragging the microblading tool through the skin can cause permanent scarring.

 The pressure on the needle determines the depth at which pigment is deposited.
-The pigments should be injected into the basal layer of the epidermis, at 0.08mm to 0.15mm.
+The pigments should be injected just under the basal membrane between the epidermis and the dermis.
 Any deeper and there’s excessive bleeding, skin damage, and permanent scarring, the color won’t look right, and the pigments don’t fade evenly.
 Too shallow and you won’t get retention.

 Trained microblading artists spend months, if not years, perfecting their technique.
 There’s a reason they aren’t allowed to practice on live models until they’ve mastered the latex practice props.